- 1. Edit iMovie+

 Giving iMovie a serious run for its money is Final Cut Pro, which its users claim that it’s even better than iMovie.
 That aside, I find this program to be perfect for professional video editors looking for extended features.
 It features powerful options such as auto face analysis, magnetic timeline, video stabilization, background processing, etc. You can obtain the Final Cut Pro from the Apple App Store and install it on several Mac computers for $299.
 Although this is a bit steep, the powerful features and regular updates make it worth the money.

-- Magnetic and trackless timeline with fast performance.
+- It has a magnetic and trackless timeline with fast performance.

-- Excellent organization tools like auto analysis, tagging, libraries, ratings, etc.
+- There are excellent organization tools like auto analysis, tagging, libraries, ratings, etc.

 - Steep price.

-- No search feature in the import dialog.
+- It has no search feature in the import dialog.

 - Not for greenhorns.

-- No motion tracking or stabilization for 360-degree video.
+- It has no motion tracking or stabilization for 360-degree video.